Merimbula: Climate

+Merimbula has an oceanic climate (Cfb) with mild to warm summers and cool, windy, drier winters.
+Extreme temperatures have ranged from 44.2 C to -2.0 C and the average annual rainfall is 770.0 mm.
+Typical of the New South Wales coastline, the relatively dry winters and springs are attributed to the foehn effect.

+Its relatively low annual rainfall owes to its south-western location, which in turn exposes it to cold southerly airmasses off the Bass Strait that rarely affect areas further north on the coast; as shown by its extreme minimum temperatures in the summer, most notably a reading of 3.9 C in December 2019.
+Its climate more closely resembles those in East Gippsland than elsewhere on the New South Wales coastline, with its distinctly cooler temperatures and lower dew points.

 Events

 Merimbula hosts two annual Orchid Shows, both held in Twyfold Hall opposite the Tourist Information Centre.
 The winter Orchid Show is in late August, and the Australian Native Orchid Show is in early November.
 The annual Jazz Festival is held on the Queen's Birthday weekend early in June.
 A much smaller Country Music Festival is held in the Merimbula-Imlay Bowling Club around the beginning of November each year.
 The Pambula Merimbula Golf Club hosts one of the country's bigger Weeks of Golf attracting over 900 golfers during October.

 Merimbula has a windsurfing and kiteboarding festival, the Merimbula Classic.
 This is held in late November each year.

 Economy

 Merimbula is largely a tourist town, with the bulk of the town's earnings coming from tourism.
 There is a wide range of holiday accommodation in the area including motels, self-contained units and holiday houses for rent.
 Merimbula is known for its good beaches and locally produced oysters.